orhun/git-cliff/README.md

 # only takes the latest tag into account
 # (requires at least 2 tags)
 git cliff --latest

+# only takes the current tag into account
+# useful if you checkout a specific tag (e.g. `git checkout v0.0.1`)
+# (requires a tag to be present for the current commit (i.e. HEAD))
+git cliff --current

 # generate changelog for unreleased commits
 git cliff --unreleased